 8. Anthony Foley (C)

 The late, great captain and another member of the 200+ club.
 Played in all but one of Munster’s first 78 Heineken Cup games until a shoulder injury thwarted him.
 Famously captained Munster to their first Heineken Cup in 2006, on a day we will never forget.
 RIP Axel.

-Murray comes close here for us, and will probably overtake Stringer, but as it stands the 230 times capped scrumhalf gets the nod.
+Murray will probably overtake Stringer here at some stage, but as it stands the 230 times capped scrumhalf gets the nod.

 240 caps and 2,625 points for Munster.
 Need we say anymore?

 Tough choice here and may be subject to some crticism.
-John Kelly, Ian Dowling and Anthony Horgan all notable mentions but the 2009 Lions tourist gets the nod from us.
+John Kelly, Ian Dowling, Simon Zebo and Anthony Horgan all notable mentions but the 2009 Lions tourist gets the nod from us.

 Another tough one.
 Rob Henderson or Trevor Halstead?
 The heart says Halstead.
 Halstead it is.